 Love Vs. Obsession

-Love is a healthy emotion that enables the two people involved in the relationship to grow in life and appreciate each other’s differences.
+Love is a healthy emotion that enables the two people involved in the relationship to grow in life and appreciate each other’s differences with equal ardor.
 On the contrary, obsession is an unhealthy sentiment where the obsessive partner does not allow the other person to grow and pursue their interests.
 They always feel insecure about their partner and experience jealousy and paranoia.

 An obsessive person is likely to spend excessive time thinking about their partner and trying to please them.
-They exhibit extreme possessiveness and often objectify their significant other.
+They exhibit an intensity of possessiveness that is extreme and often objectify their significant other.
 Obsessive partners are controlling and demanding and can even become abusive over time.

 Love can turn into obsession due to excessive attachment, low self-esteem, and mental health conditions.
+When someone is “obsessed in love,” it means they are consumed by their feelings for a particular person, to the point where it may be unhealthy or detrimental to their well-being.
 So, if you think your partner is obsessive about you or leaning towards obsessive behavior, it is time to take appropriate action.

 Given below are some traits generally observed in obsessive partners.